| | |

 Wearing a Kimono in Kyoto: Kyoto’s Kimono Culture

 Until my trip to Kyoto and Osaka, my only visits to Japan had been to Tokyo.
-During my many visits over the years, I had seen women wearing kimonos but really had no idea about the traditional garment, other than how beautiful it is.
+During my many visits over the years, I had seen women wearing Japanese kimonos but really had no idea about the traditional garment, other than how beautiful it is.
 I saw so many people wearing a kimono in Kyoto, it was such a visual delight everywhere we went!

 Wearing a Kimono in Kyoto: Kimonos in Nishiki Market